edgedb/qna-admin/README.md

    - `DISCORD_GUILD_ID`: Right-click on your Discord server icon and select "Copy Server ID".
 If using Discord in a browser, this is the first number in the URL after `https://discord.com/channels/`.

    - `REVIEW_CHANNEL_ID`: Right-click on the channel name in Discord and select "Copy Channel ID".
 In a browser, this is the second number in the URL when viewing the channel.
+Ideally, this should be a newly created channel where you want to receive notifications when a thread is marked as helpful.

    - `DISCORD_MODERATION_ACCESS_ROLES`: Comma-separated list of role IDs that can access the admin panel.
 To get a role ID, go to Server Settings > Roles, then right-click on a role and select "Copy Role ID".